 Blockchain developer?
 Earn up to $15k a month in Switzerland

-is booming.
-It may be most well-known for being the technology supporting cryptocurrencies such as Bitcoin,
+booming.
+It may be most well-known for being the technology supporting cryptocurrencies such as bitcoin,

 but its many benefits offer business solutions, such as record keeping, for many industries.

 Even though it has gained popularity and even acceptance in some companies, it is still a relatively new technology, at least for the mainstream businesses.
 Because of this, the supply of qualified developers is not meeting the increasing demand.